Vowel vs. Zoom: What are the key differences?

 But unlike Zoom, Vowel isn't just another video conferencing tool.
-It's a meeting productivity tool that makes your meetings 10x more valuable by turning them into searchable, shareable knowledge.
+It's an AI-powered meeting OS that makes your meetings 10x more valuable by turning them into searchable, shareable knowledge.
 There's nothing to download and no need to cobble together (and pay for) a bunch of different tools and add-ons.

 Here’s everything you need to know about using Vowel versus using Zoom.

 1. Vowel has AI-powered meeting summaries